jliamgrist/reading-notes/markdown.md

 ## Things I want to know more about
 - I want to practice some more *advanced markdown syntax features*.
+- I want to understand differences when using HTML &amp; Markup

 [Go Back to Home](README.md)